BeeClip/rental-car-app/car-rental-app/README.md

 ## To Run Application

-Run `npm start` to start the api server on localhost:3000 Run `ng serve --proxy-config proxy.conf.json` to start the UI dev server
+Run `npm start` to start the api server on localhost:3000 Run `ng serve --proxy-config proxy.conf.json` to start the UI dev server on localhost:4200

 ## Acknowledgements